factorytool/.github/README.md

 # factory
-Install, Build, Deploy, script line tools inspired by GNU make and GitHub Actions
+the factory tool: Install, Build, Deploy, scripts are all you need